 - Address: 2401 Victory Lane, Dallas

 "It's almost on a weekly basis that we have a developer who wants us to open in Dallas.
 Or Houston.
 Or Austin," says Travis Heim of Heim BBQ.
-But for the company's second restaurant, they're sticking close to home by opening another location in Fort Worth.
-Heim is hopeful that they won't run out of seats at this new restaurant, which is a 7,500 square-foot restaurant located in an old VFW hall, but he can't be sure they won't run out of food before dinnertime.
-They're sure going to try, though: The kitchen is expected to have eight smokers out back, which is five more than they have at the original Heim.
-In addition to the company's popular brisket and bacon burnt ends, Heim will sell burgers, chicken wings and salads.
-"We really wanted to create a one-of-a-kind place in Fort Worth that I think doesn't really exist right now," Heim says, speaking of the restaurant's River District address.
-"It's exciting.
-We can't wait to get the doors open."
+But for the company's second restaurant, they stuck close to home by opening another location in Fort Worth.
+Heim is hopeful that they won't run out of seats at this new restaurant, which is a 7,500 square-foot restaurant in an old VFW hall, but he can't be sure they won't run out of food before dinnertime.
+They're sure trying, though: The staff work on eight smokers out back, which is five more than they have at the original Heim.
+In addition to the company's popular brisket and bacon burnt ends, Heim sells burgers, chicken wings and salads.
+"We really wanted to create a one-of-a-kind place in Fort Worth that I think doesn't really exist right now," Heim says in late 2018, speaking of the new restaurant's River District address.
+"It's exciting."

 - Address: 5333 White Settlement Road, Fort Worth

 Chef Matt McCallister insists, "if you look at some of the stuff we're doing, it's all very simple."
 He's dressing a plate of raw scallops with sumac vinaigrette, explaining that he foraged for the sumac last summer, then made it into vinegar.
 The scallops are dotted with ham aioli and celery leaves.
 By the time he's done, the colorless raw scallops have become a work of colorful art.
 "I still think people eat with their eyes first," the chef says, "and that's never gonna change."